runwhen-contrib/rw-public-codecollection/codebundles/sli-alert-threshold/README.md

 ## TODO
 - [ ] Add additional notes for tweaking threshold models to get the desired behaviour
 - [ ] Add docs for connecting to another workspace
-- [ ] Add operand setting to handle other SLI styles